akamai/terraform-provider-akamai/docs/guides/get_started_datastream.md

 * [Create a data stream](#create-a-data-stream).
 Create a new stream to collect logs for associated properties and send that data to a connector.
 * [Add a DataStream rule to a property](#add-a-datastream-rule-to-a-property).
 Copy the returned JSON snippet into the rule tree configuration.
 * [Activate the property version](#activate-the-property-version).
 After you modify the rule tree, activate the changed property on the production network.
-* [Activate the stream](#activate-the-data-stream-version) Activate the latest version of a stream to start collecting and sending logs to a destination.
+* [Activate the stream](#activate-the-data-stream-version).
+Activate the latest version of a stream to start collecting and sending logs to a destination.
-* [View activation history](#view-activation-history) Check a history of activation status changes for all versions of a stream.
+* [View activation history](#view-activation-history).
+Check a history of activation status changes for all versions of a stream.
-* [Delete a data stream](#delete-a-data-stream) If you don't need the log data anymore, you can delete a stream.
+* [Delete a data stream](#delete-a-data-stream).
+If you don't need the log data anymore, you can delete a stream.

 ## Get the group ID